canonical/charmcraft/docs/howto/shared-cache.rst

 ==================================

 Because Charmcraft builds Python packages from source rather than using pre-built wheels, the initial builds of charms can take a while.
-However, future builds of the same charm are sped up significantly by reusing the built wheels.
+The intermediate artefacts get cached, which significantly speeds up subsequent builds.

 When installed  as a snap, Charmcraft automatically caches these wheels in the ``~/snap/charmcraft/common/cache`` directory.
 However, in some cases, it may be